Adapalene Before & After: How It Works, Benefits & Results

 Before Starting Adapalene Treatment

-Before you start using adapalene, we highly recommend checking in with a dermatology professional to make sure you’re using the correct dosage for your skin type, skin condition, and where you are on your skin journey.
-This will help prevent severe irritation, retinisation or side effects.
+Before you start using adapalene, we highly recommend checking in with a dermatology professional to make sure you’re using the correct dosage for your skin type and condition.
+This will help minimise side effects.

 Adapalene Treatment Duration and Expectations

-Although adapalene is typically less irritating than other prescription retinoids, it’s normal to notice a few unwanted side effects when you first start using it.
+Although adapalene is typically less irritating than other prescription retinoids, it’s not unusual to notice some mild side effects when you first start using it.

 When Does Purging Start?